kamrulcodes/git-pull-test-1/README.md

 # git-pull-test-1
-Git test - Checking git pull effects on local files
+### Git test - Checking git pull effects on local files.

-**Do not create a 'read me' file automatically this time.
+**Note:** If you do not create a 'read me' file in Github, then there will be no 'innitial commit' in the remote origin.

+`$ mkdir git-pull-test-1`

+`$ cd git-pull-test-1`

 `$ git init`
 Initialized empty Git repository in /home/kamrul/Projects/git-pull-test-1/.git/